HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Experiments: Video Inpainting

-Next, we provide a qualitative analysis in the context of real-world object removal in DAVIS.
-We begin by comparing \methodacro{} to the image-to-video model transfer baselines Cxtattn and Cxtattn-vcons.
-In many cases where Cxtattn generates a spurious prediction in a single time step (\eg, the pole in Figure~\ref{fig:flickering}), Cxtattn-vcons fades it out but does not remove it entirely. \methodacro{}, on the other hand, filters out this artifact because it is unstable across frames in the interpolated prediction.
-Additionally, due to the darkening behavior mentioned in Section~\ref{sec:comparison-to-prior-sota-style}, Cxtattn-vcons generates darkened predictions that fail to blend in well with the surrounding region; in contrast, \methodacro{} generates predictions that blend in more convincingly.
-Furthermore, among the evaluated image-to-video model transfer methods, \methodacro{} produces the fewest ``checkerboard artifacts''~\cite{odena2016}; we posit that these artifacts are temporally unstable and thus get filtered out by \methodacro{} during aggregation.
-The supplementary materials include visualizations of the darkening behavior and the checkerboard artifacts of the baseline methods alongside predictions from \methodacro{}.
+Next, we provide a qualitative analysis in the context of real-world object removal for DAVIS 2017 training/validation videos.
+Comparing our HyperCon method to Cxtattn and Cxtattn-vcons, we found several cases where the baseline methods produce flickering artifacts while ours does not (\eg, the pole in Figure~\ref{fig:flickering}).
+Additionally, due to the darkening behavior mentioned in Section~\ref{sec:comparison-to-prior-sota-style}, Cxtattn-vcons generates darkened predictions that do not blend in with the surrounding region as convincingly as those from HyperCon.
+Furthermore, HyperCon produces the fewest ``checkerboard artifacts''~\cite{odena2016} since they are temporally unstable and thus get filtered out by HyperCon during aggregation.
+We compare checkerboard artifacts and the darkening behavior in the supplementary materials.

-We conclude our analysis by contrasting \methodacro{} with VINet~\cite{Kim2019}, the only evaluated method to have seen masked videos during training.
-We highlight two systematic failures of VINet that \methodacro{} overcomes: (i) boundary distortion and (ii) textureless prediction.
+We conclude our analysis by contrasting HyperCon with VINet~\cite{Kim2019}, the only evaluated method to have seen masked videos during training.
+We highlight two systematic failures of VINet that HyperCon overcomes: (i) boundary distortion and (ii) textureless prediction.
 Regarding the first failure, VINet often corrupts its inpainting result over time by incorrectly warping the inpainted structure.
-For example, in Figure~\ref{fig:structure}, VINet warps the outline of the wall due to the continuous occlusion in that region; meanwhile, \methodacro{} successfully hallucinates the rigid wall boundary.
+For example, in Figure~\ref{fig:structure}, VINet distorts the outline of the wall due to the continuous occlusion in that region; meanwhile, HyperCon successfully hallucinates the rigid wall boundary.
 As for the second issue, VINet sometimes initializes the inpainted region with a textureless prediction and fails to populate it with realistic texture throughout the video.
-In Figure~\ref{fig:vinet-textureless}, we compare this behavior with \methodacro{}, which generates sensible background textures.
-We posit that \methodacro{} is better able to hallucinate missing details because it has seen substantially more scenes than VINet during training (\ie, millions of images versus thousands of videos).
+In Figure~\ref{fig:vinet-textureless}, we compare this behavior with HyperCon, which generates sensible background textures.
+We posit that HyperCon is better able to hallucinate missing details because it has seen substantially more scenes than VINet during training (\ie, millions of images versus thousands of videos).